Super-Resolution Reconstruction of Electrical Impedance Tomography Images: Introduction

 In this paper, a new super-resolution strategy for EIT images is proposed.
 By employing the resampling strategy used in~\cite{Ben11} to deal with the aperiodic tiling characteristic of Penrose pixels, we developed a method for super-resolving images generated with arbitrarily irregular tiling such as EIT images, which are composed of non-uniformly spaced pixels forming a finite element mesh (FEM).
 The EIT data acquisition system is modeled as in an optical SRR problem with nonuniform sampling, and the image reconstruction is performed independently from the EIT inverse problem.
 This allows the proposed methodology to be used with arbitrary EIT algorithms and FEMs, which includes commercial EIT systems already in operation.
 Quantitative and perceptual evaluations show substantial improvements in the resolution of the reconstructed images when compared to the original ones in LR.
 This observation remains consistent for different choices of algorithms used in the EIT inverse problem.

-This paper is organzized as follows.
+This paper is organized as follows.
 In Section~\ref{sec:prelim_eit_srr} the basic principles of EIT and SRR are explained.
 In Sections~\ref{sec:proposed_principle} and~\ref{sec:model}, the EIT imaging system is modelled as a nonuniform optical imaging system.
-Results illustrating the super-resolution of EIT images are presented in Section~\ref{sec:results}.
-Finally, Section~\ref{sec:conclusions} concludes this paper.
+Results illustrating the super-resolution of EIT \cblue{images are presented in Section~\ref{sec:results}, along with a discussion about its complexity and robustness.} Finally, Section~\ref{sec:conclusions} concludes this paper.